 Please do not try to treat the abscess or the tooth yourself at home.

-Come in right away to see us for an emergency dental visit or go to an emergency room near you.
+Come in right away to see us or go to an emergency room near you.

 In the meantime, you can try some of these home remedies for pain relief until you see your dentist.
 These include cold compress, OTC pain meds, benzocaine, tea bags, and clove oil.